Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

 The effect of incidence angle on boundary layer receptivity has also been studied, which showed higher receptivity on the leeward side of the wave incidence than on the windward side \cite{Balakumar2007,Balakumar2011,Balakumar2015}.
 Figure \ref{fig:sharp_data}(c) shows the wall energy amplitude in response to a forced slow acoustic wave at three incidence angles, showing higher amplification on the leeward side (with respect to the wave incidence) than on the windward side for waves with non-zero incidence, which agrees with previous studies.
-Receptivity coefficients at several incidence angles for a slow acoustic wave are included in Table \ref{tab:receptivity_direct}.
 The highest receptivity occurs at $\psi = \ang{10}$ with a receptivity coefficient of $C_a = 6.75$.
-This confirms that the local receptivity on one side of the cone is higher for waves at non-zero incidence angles.
+This confirms that the local receptivity on one side of the cone is higher for waves at non-zero incidence angles. \dac{Furthermore, it identifies $\psi = \ang{10}$ as the optimal angle for slow acoustic receptivity.}

-With some understanding of the receptivity mechanisms, we now demonstrate the ability of the H-IO analysis to accurately capture the global receptivity to free-stream waves.
-The gains from an H-IO analysis at $f = 70 \unit{kHz}$ are shown in Figure \ref{fig:gain_forcing_direction_all}(a).
+With some understanding of the receptivity mechanisms, we now demonstrate the ability of the H-IO analysis to accurately predict the global receptivity to free-stream waves.
+The gains from an H-IO analysis at $f = 70 \unit{kHz}$ are shown in Figure \ref{fig:io_results_f70}(a).
 We term the leading I/O direction (the direction with the highest gain) $D_1$, the second direction $D_2$, and so on.
 The gain associated with $D_1$ is around 760.
 The magnitude of the gains trail off very rapidly, and by $D_{100}$, the gain drops below 1, indicating that directions past this threshold do not produce amplified physical responses in the output region.
-The amplitude distribution and its physical realization in the free-stream for $D_1$ are shown in Figure \ref{fig:input_forcing_directions_all}(a) and \ref{fig:input_forcing_directions_all}(b).
+The amplitude distribution and its physical realization in the free-stream for $D_1$ are shown in Figure \ref{fig:io_results_f70}(b) and \ref{fig:io_results_f70}(c).
 Two distributions are visible, the first and largest of which contains slow acoustic waves with a peak amplitude occurring at $\psi = \ang{10}$.
 The second smaller peak occurs around $\psi = \ang{45}$ and is of the first type of vortical waves, which corresponds to fluctuations in $u$ and $v$ velocity.

 This agrees very well with the predictions from computing the response to direct forcing.
 The boundary layer is receptive first to slow acoustic waves, followed by vortical waves.
 Fast acoustic and entropy waves are not selected for $D_1$, but occur in sub-optimal forcing directions.
 Furthermore, the optimal angle for slow acoustic waves in the free-stream is a distribution of waves from $\psi = 0 \text{--} \ang{45}$ with a peak at $\psi = \ang{10}$, which is exactly the worst case angle observed in the single wave forcing results.
 This verifies that I/O analysis is capturing relevant and understood receptivity mechanisms: this boundary layer is most receptive to slow acoustic waves at angle of incidence $\psi = \ang{10}$.